Sushipool/source/README.md

 $ ./sushipool
 ```

-By default, configurations will be read from `sushipool.conf`.
-Alternatively you can also specify a different config file when starting the miner:
+By default, configurations will be read from `sushipool.conf` (a JSON file).
+If no configuration file is found, the script will prompt the user to enter parameter values before saving them into a configuration file.
+Alternatively you can also specify a different config file when starting the miner.
+The `--test` parameter can be passed to run the script on the testnet, e.g.

 ```
-$ ./sushipool --config=sushipool.conf
+$ ./sushipool --config=sushipool.conf --test
 ```

-If you are running the miner for the first time, it will download the full consensus data for the network.
-This might take a while (you can also copy the `main-light-consensus` or `test-light-consensus` from elsewhere if you have them).
+The miner script establishes light consensus with the network.
+If you are running it for the first time, it might take a while to download that, so you can copy the `main-light-consensus` or `test-light-consensus` folders from elsewhere if you have them.
 Statistics will be printed every 5 seconds, so we don't need to specify that parameter anymore.
-Similarly, the `--extraData` parameter is now set automatically.

 ### 2. How to build stand-alone binaries.